SkyrilHD/VoodooPS2-ALPS/README.md

 The aim of this driver is to improve the usability of ALPS touchpads in macOS and merge the code with acidanthera's VoodooPS2 repo.

+V1, V2 and V6 touchpads only support as a normal mouse due to hardware limitation.

 ## Driver Features:

-- Supports ALPS hardware version V7 and V8
+- Supports ALPS hardware version V1, V2, V6, V7 and V8
-    - not tested: V1, V2, V3, V4, V5, V6
+    - not tested: V3, V4, V5
 - Supports macOS 10.11 to 12.0
 - Look up & data detectors
 - Secondary click (with two fingers, in bottom left corner, in bottom right corner)